1 2 Of 2 3

 • Version 3 (Final): The final, stable release of the software.

 This kind of sequential identification can be crucial for debugging and tracking changes during the development process.
-It is a clearer alternative to simply using version numbers alone.
+Which means it is a clearer alternative to simply using version numbers alone.
 The addition of explanatory terms like "Beta" enhances clarity for those working on or using the software.

 Interpretation 4: Mathematical Sequences and Series

 While less likely, a mathematical context is possible, albeit requiring a more abstract approach.
-It might represent steps in a mathematical proof or a particular sequence with a defined rule.
-However, without further definition, this interpretation is less concrete than the previous ones.
+On top of that, it might represent steps in a mathematical proof or a particular sequence with a defined rule.
+Even so, without further definition, this interpretation is less concrete than the previous ones.

 The absence of a clear mathematical operator between the numbers reduces the likelihood of a straightforward mathematical interpretation.
 One could speculate that it represents elements in a set or elements in a larger mathematical structure.
 Further information about the context would be needed to properly interpret it mathematically.